 Straits of Magellan

 The Straits of Magellan lie at the southernmost tip of Patagonia in Tierra del Fuego.
 These waters offer a safe resting place and feeding ground for various species of migratory whales, including the humpback.
 Check out the below trips that take you to these legendary waters:

 Cape Horn marks the very end of the world as we know it - the next stop is the alien, polar world of the Antarctic.
-The Cape is the most rugged part of the windswept lands of Tierra del Fuego and can be visited in five ways.
+There are five ways to visit Cape Horn, the most rugged part of the windswept lands of Tierra del Fuego.

 Tierra del Fuego Photography Cruise

 Designed specifically to make the most of the region's dramatic panoramas and distinctive wildlife for photographers, this 8-day, full-board itinerary takes you to the ...More details

 A unique itinerary guided by Nat Geo photography Tommy Heinrich, it takes you to the photography hotspots of Patagonia over 12 days.
 All transport ...More details